|Ship name||Soleil Royal|

-In July 1690, at the battle of Beachy Head, admiral Tourville led the French fleet of 70 ships to a victory against the united English and Dutch fleet of 57 ships.
-Two years later the situation was less favorable.
-On 20 May 1692, at the battles of Barfleur and La Hogue, a French fleet with only 44 ships met the English and Dutch with twice as many ships off Pointe de Barfleur.
-Some the French ships could escape but the SOLEIL ROYAL was so strongly damaged that she ran aground when trying to escape to Cherbourg.
-On 23 May 1692 she was destroyed by English fireships.
+Admiral Tourville led the French fleet of 70 ships to a victory against the united English and Dutch fleet of 57 ships at the battle of Beachy Head in July 1690.
+Two years later the situation was very different.
+At the battles of Barfleur and La Hogue on 20 May 1692, a French fleet with only 44 ships fought the English and Dutch with twice as many ships.
+Some the French ships could escape but the SOLEIL ROYAL was heavily damaged and ran aground when trying to escape to Cherbourg.
+On 23 May 1692 the English managed to burn her by fireships.

 The ship's hull was painted in royal blue and gold.
 The decorations are shown in the model in very detail.
 The ship model was built without sails to allow for a better view on the very detailed, impressive rigging.
 The model clearly shows the impressive lines of hull and rigging that were typical of ships of that age.
 The flag at the stern shows the royal standard of the 17th century.